 Our museum offers Polish and English speaking guides.
-Visiting the permanent exhibitions for organized groups takes from one to one and a half hours, and around two hours for individual visitors.
+Visiting the permanent exhibitions lasts about 1 – 1.5 hours.
 Some of the rooms in the Bishops Palace are small, that is why a group cannot exceed thirty people.
 If the group is bigger, it has to be divided into two smaller groups.
 Then the visit is conducted by two guides simultaneously.

-Another interesting educational activity of the Museum are guided tours of the old town and the old cemetery in Krosno.
+Another interesting educational activity of the Museum are guided tours of the old town.

 The tour of historical monuments of the old town: Bishops Palace (the headquarters of The Subcarpathian Museum in Krosno), Piłsudskiego street, the parish church of the Holy Trinity, the parish belfry (from the outside), Krosno town square (old boundaries, the former Mayor’s residence and Renaissance Town Hall, the existing Mayor’s House), the Franciscan church (Oświęcim Chapel).

-Reservation of the guided service has to be made in the Museum’s Education and Promotion Department phone: +48 13 43 213 76 ext.
-16.
+Reservation of the guided service has to be made in advance in the Museum’s Education and Promotion Department via email firstname.lastname@example.org

 Museum / Old Town tour with English speaking guide

-An exhibition of paintings and sculptures which recalls the rich artistic history of the town and showcases achievements of graduates of Polish and foreign schools of fine arts associated with the region.
-There are works of students of Jan Matejko (one of the most famous Polish painters) – Stanisław Bergman, Seweryn Bieszczad, Franciszek Daniszewski and the artists active over the last 50 years – Zdzisław Truskolaski, Bronisław Olszewski, Jan Ekiert oraz Władysław Kandefer.
+An exhibition commemorating the town’s rich artistic past, presenting the achievements of the region’s artists, the graduates of Polish and foreign fine arts schools.
+There are works of students of Jan Matejko (one of the most famous Polish painters) – Stanisław Bergman, Seweryn Bieszczad, and Franciszek Daniszewski.
+The sculpture from the turn of the 20th century is represented by the works of Andrzej Lenik.
+The exhibition also shows the works of 20th-century artists: Zdzisław Truskolaski, Bronisław Olszewski, Jan Ekiert, Stanisław Kochanek, Władysław Niepokój, and Władysław Kandefer.

-Additionally, many interesting temporary exhibitions from private collections, Polish and foreign museums are presented several times a year.
-Their diverse, universal themes, unique exhibits and rich ornamentation make them very interesting for all visitors regardless of the age.
+Interesting temporary exhibitions are arranged several times a year, using our own collections, as well as exhibits from Polish and foreign museums.
+Their diverse, universal themes, unique exhibits, and rich ornamentation make them attractive for all visitors regardless of the age.